When Akbaruddin begged Swaraj not to pick up Boris Johnson's phone! | ExBulletin

 When Akbaruddin begged Swaraj not to pick up Boris Johnson’s phone!

-The former Indian diplomat makes this revelation in his book “India vs UK: The Story of an Unprecedented Diplomatic Win”.

-The ICJ’s victory, shattering all precedents, is a good case study for understanding the changing contours of India’s recent approach to global forums, said Akbaruddin, who has served as India’s Permanent Representative to from 2016 until his retirement. of the Indian foreign service in 2020.
+The victory of the ICJ, shattering all precedents, is a good case study for understanding the changing contours of India’s recent approach to global forums, said Akbaruddin, who has served as India’s permanent representative to from 2016 until his retirement from Indian foreign service in 2020.

 Reluctant at first, India was pressured into the ring following the Kulbhushan Jadhav case, which proved the importance of having an Indian judge in court.
 The contest that followed was like a “David and Goliath fight” against the permanent members of the Security Council, who all put their strength behind the UK for its candidate.